jakelodder/talent-release/README.md

 ## 🔧 Customization

 ### Talent Release Agreement
-0. If Locked: Press and hold lock icon
+0. If Locked: Press and hold lock icon at top of screen
 1. Click "Modify Talent Release Agreement"
-2. Edit HTML content in the textarea (tip: use [text-html.com](https://text-html.com/) for easy HTML formatting)
+3. Edit HTML content in the textarea (tip: use [text-html.com](https://text-html.com/) for easy HTML formatting)
-3. Save changes to update both display and PDF output
+4. Save changes to update both display and PDF output
-4. Restore to default anytime
+5. Restore to default anytime
-5. Historical preservation ensures PDFs always reflect the terms that were signed
+6. Historical preservation ensures PDFs always reflect the terms that were signed
-6. Press and hold lock icon to prevent changes.
+7. Press and hold lock icon at top of screen to prevent changes.

 ## 🏗️ Technical Architecture